-Please Note: Beginning in the fall of 2016, all individuals submitting an IRB proposal or a request for continuation of prior approval will be required to complete the CITI Program training.
+Please Note: As of the fall of 2016, all individuals submitting an IRB proposal or a request for continuation of prior approval are required to complete the CITI Program training.
 Please click on the links below for more information.

 Information about the IRB:

 The role of the IRB is to insure that the autonomy and privacy of participants in research conducted by members of the St. Lawrence community are protected.
 Both the Code of Federal Regulations (Title 45, Part 46) and New York State Public Health Law (Article 24-A) require all proposed research involving human participants be approved by the institution’s IRB before it can proceed.